odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 to the same file.
 Of course you could add a `RotatingFileHandler`, but it's still not very clean in the long run.
-To make our logging system more flexible, and compatible with a container we add a special `LoggerFactory` class to create one custom logger per class.
+To make our logging system more flexible, and compatible with a container we add a special `LoggerFactory` class to create a custom logger per class.

 Create a new file `src/Factory/LoggerFactory.php` and copy/paste this content: